 Figure 5: Three classical designs for floating turbine substructures.

 formally, vertical frustums.
 These frustums are assumed to be ring-stiffened to support the buckling loads inherent in a submerged support structure.
 The number of columns, their geometry, and the ring stiffeners are parameterized in the FloatingSE module according to the diagrams in Figures 6 and 7.
-The main column is assumed to centered at (x = 0, y = 0), directly underneath the turbine tower (note that off- centered turbines are not yet supported).
+The main column is assumed to be centered at (x = 0, y = 0), directly underneath the turbine tower (note that off- centered turbines are not yet supported).
 Other columns are referred to as offset columns, and are assumed to be evenly spread around the main column.
 The material of the vertical columns is currently assumed to be ASTM 992 steel.
 Future developments will include the option to select one of multiple material options for each section in each cylinder.

 Discretization